Graduate Non-Degree Application Procedures

 - Scores should be sent electronically to University of Michigan, Dearborn - Graduate

-- Applicants who have earned or will earn a bachelor's or master's degree from a country where the official language is English (United States of America, Australia, or United Kingdom) are exempt from submitting an Official English Proficiency Score.
+- Applicants who have earned or will earn an accredited bachelor's or master's degree from one of the following countries: United States of America, Australia, or United Kingdom.

-- Applicants who have earned or will earn a bachelor's or master's degree from an institution where the language of instruction is exclusively English are exempt from submitting an Official English Proficiency Score.** Verification from the school is required.
-Please contact the Office of Graduate Studies for further details regarding verification for your case.
+- Applicants who have earned or will earn an accredited bachelor's or master's degree from an institution where the language of instruction is exclusively English.
+Verification from the school is required.
+Some institutions post a designation directly on the transcript or related academic record (ex. diploma supplement).
+In cases where there is not a designation on the transcript, a supplemental letter from the institution may be required.
+If you have questions, please contact the Office of Graduate Studies for further details regarding verification for your case.